Ceymikey/InjectionLib/README.md

 public class TestClass {
     public void testMethod() {
-        /* This builds the embeds data */
+        /* Use the EmbedBuilder class to build a new embed */ /* with the correct properties */
         EmbedBuilder builder = new EmbedBuilder.Construct()
                 .setUrl("EMBED_URL")
                 .setTitle("This is a test embed title!")
                 .setDescription("This is a test embed description!")
-                .setColor(12370112) // Gray color
+                .setColor(12370112) // Gray color (RGB)
-                .build();
+                .setFooter("Small text at the bottom of the embed") .build();
         /* This sends the actual embed */
         /* This gives you the freedom to build the embed early */